Current research students

 _________

-Supervisors: Dr. Declan Long, Brian Hand
+Supervisors: Dr. Declan Long, Catriona Leahy

-This research will be a synthesis of knowledge generated by personal and intensive material research alongside collaborations with material innovators, geologists and mineral engineers.
+My research encompasses interdisciplinary practical and theoretical research rooted within the idiosyncratic site of the Spilt Hills Esker, Co.
+Westmeath.
+Methodologies encompass a synthesis of knowledge generated by intensive material research alongside dialogic collaborations with material innovators, geologists and mineral engineers.
 Artistic practice embodies and drives the research; the final thesis will be an entwining of praxis, reflection and research.
-New knowledge will be site specific and generated through material engagement, walking, interviews, public engagement and writing.
+New knowledge will be site specific and generated through material engagement, walking, interviews, object and exhibition making, public engagement and writing.

 Fiona Kelly is a visual artist who lectures in Fine Art & Contemporary Applied Art at the MTU Sharman Crawford campus, Cork.